A problem that affects both people and planet

 Fisheries are managed in a sustainable and inclusive way, free from privatisation and taking into account economic, social and environmental factors

 Fishers become empowered “price makers” enabled to negotiate a fair price for their products that reflects their quality and social value

-Small-scale fishers engage as equals with other interested parties to formulate local, national and European fishing policies
+Small-scale fishers engage as equals with other interested parties to formulate local, national and European fishing policies and management

 Direct sales and short value chains are developed, helping local economies to thrive and allowing consumers and fishers to have direct and transparent relationships

 The role of women is recognized and their work is fairly rewarded thanks to our partnership with AKTEA

 Young people are motivated to be young low impact fishers

 Low impact fishing techniques